soverenio/docs/docs/integration/index.md

 # Integrating with Soveren

-Soveren provides a number of integration options: creating tasks in Jira, sending alerts to Slack or webhooks, and
+Soveren provides a number of integration options: creating tasks in Jira, sending alerts to Slack or webhooks, and Object API.

 # Jira, Slack and webhooks